Use the VMware resource recommendations as a starting point for vRealize Automation deployment planning.

 Use the Least Response Time or round-robin method to balance traffic to the vRealize Automation appliances and infrastructure Web servers.
 Enable session affinity or the sticky session feature to direct subsequent requests from each unique session to the same Web server in the load balancer pool.

 You can use a load balancer to manage failover for the Manager Service, but do not use a load-balancing algorithm, because only one Manager Service is active at a time.
 Also, do not use session affinity when managing failover with a load balancer.

 Use ports 443 and 8444 when load balancing the vRealize Automation Appliance.
 For the Infrastructure Website and Infrastructure Manager Service, only port 443 should be load balanced.

 Although you can use other load balancers, NSX, F5 BIG-IP hardware, and F5 BIG-IP Virtual Edition are tested and are recommended for use.

-See the vRealize Automation documentation for more information on configuring load balancers.
+See the vRealize Automation documentation for detailed information on configuring load balancers.

 vRealize Automation automatically clusters the appliance database in 7.0 and later releases.
-All new 7.0 and later deployments must use the internal appliance database. vRealize Automation 6.2.x instances which are upgrading can use an external appliance database but it is recommended that these databases be migrated internally.
-See the vRealize Automation 7.0 product documentation for more information on the upgrade process.
+All new 7.0 and later deployments must use the internal appliance database. vRealize Automation instances which are upgrading to 7.1 or later must merge their external databases into the appliance database.
+See the vRealize Automation product documentation for more information on the upgrade process.

 For production deployments of the Infrastructure components, use a dedicated database server to host the Microsoft SQL Server (MSSQL) databases. vRealize Automation requires machines that communicate with the database server to be configured to use Microsoft Distributed Transaction Coordinator (MSDTC).
 By default, MSDTC requires port 135 and ports 1024 through 65535.